Big Duck

-The Big Duck is a ferrocement style building in the shape of a duck, located in Flanders within the Town of Southampton, in Suffolk County, Long Island, New York, United States.

-The building was originally constructed in the adjacent town, Riverhead, and has been moved several times to various locations on eastern Long Island.
-The building is well-known for its distinctive appearance.
-This structure inspired the word "duck" to be a common phrase in academic literature used to refer to buildings shaped like everyday objects or describe excessive ornamentation used in graphical presentations of data.
+The Big Duck is a 20 ft ferrocement building in the shape of a duck: a canonical example of novelty architecture.
+Built in 1931 in Riverhead, New York, United States, it was moved several times to various locations on eastern Long Island, ending up in Flanders in 2007.
+Well-known for its distinctive appearance, this structure inspired the word duck as a common term in academic literature used to refer to buildings shaped like everyday objects or to describe excessive ornamentation used in graphical presentations of data.

-It was originally built in 1931 by duck farmer Martin Maurer and used as a shop to sell ducks, dairy, and duck eggs.
-It was added to both the National Register of Historic Places and the New York State Register of Historic Places in 1997.
-It is a principal building on the Big Duck Ranch, listed on the NRHP and NYSRHP in 2008.
+The Big Duck was built in 1931 by duck farmer Martin Maurer for use as a shop to sell ducks and duck eggs.
+This was during a period when duck farming was a growing industry on eastern Long Island and novelty architecture was on the rise due to the increasing popularity of automobiles.
+The building attracted both widespread academic criticism and public acclaim.
+It was added to both the National Register of Historic Places and the New York State Register of Historic Places in 1997 and is a principal building on the Big Duck Ranch, which was listed on both registers in 2008.